ygoe/NetRevisionTask/README.md

 ### Default behaviour for Git

 If not configured otherwise, tags following semantic versioning ([SemVer 2.0.0](https://semver.org/)) will be considered to determine the assembly version.
 The expected tag name format is “v1.2.3”, with a leading lower-case “v”.
-(Abbreviated names like “v1” or “v1.2” may also work.)
+(Abbreviated names like “v1” or “v1.2” should also work.)
 Revisions that are not directly tagged are considered a pre-release after the last version tag and the branch name and number of commits after the tag will be appended, together with the abbreviated commit hash as build info.
 This is a production-ready default that you may want to keep.
+Its format is defined as:

+    {semvertag+chash}{!:-mod}

 Examples:

 * 0.0.1-master.1+abcdef1
 * 1.0.1-feature-20.3+abcdef1
 * 1.2.0

+If you want to keep this but not include the branch name for the main branch, e.g. “master”, you could change it to this:

+    {semvertag:master:+chash}{!:-mod}

 ### Default behaviour for Subversion

 If not configured otherwise, the revision number is used as the patch number.
 You should change that before you make a release.
+Its format is defined as:

+    0.0.{revnum}{!:-mod}

  Examples:

 * 0.0.1
 * 0.0.20